MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/operating-system.md

 1. Select the hardware provider's product name to go to the company's Azure Stack HCI solutions website to get the product's latest firmware updates.

 ## Next steps
-To perform the next management task related to this article, see:K
+To perform the next management task related to this article, see:
 > [!div class="nextstepaction"]
 > [Creating volumes in Azure Stack HCI](../manage/create-volumes.md)